Hand injuries are one of the most common orthopedic injuries. There is a broad spectrum of patterns of injuries by the hand.

 Clinical Photograph of Mallet Finger Deformity Index Finger

-This is photograph of mallet finger deformity involving index finger of 29 years old male.
+This is a photograph of mallet finger deformity involving the index finger of 29 years old male.

 The patient got this injury while playing football.

-47 years old male got injured while working in farm.
+47 years old male got injured while working in a farm.

-Eight year old girl got her thumb injured with grass cutting machine.
-On clinical examination and xray an open dislocation of the interphalangeal joint of thumb was found.
-The wound was on dorsal side of the thumb.
+The eight-year-old girl got her thumb injured with grass cutting machine.
+On clinical examination and x-ray, an open dislocation of the interphalangeal joint of thumb was found.
+The wound was on the dorsal side of the thumb.

 As shown in the clinical photograph above, the joint was reduced and fixed with Kwire.
 The wound was sutured in layers.